-Low-interest and mortgage insurance rates: With subsidies, interest rates can be as low as 1%.
+- They have low-interest and mortgage insurance rates.
+With subsidies, interest rates can be as low as 1%.

-Not limited to first-time homebuyers: Unlike other loan programs, daycare expenses and other allowable expenses may be deducted from your annual income to help keep you under the limit.
+- It's not limited to first-time home buyers: unlike other loan programs, daycare expenses and other allowable expenses may be deducted from your annual income to help keep you under the limit.